Revival Process: Start of the "Revival Process"

 While many Muslims had thus already been forced to Bulgarianize their names, in 1984 the regime in Sofia decided to take the name-changing process to its conclusion.
 All ethnic Turks were to assimilate by changing their Turkish names.
-Turks were made to chose from a pre-approved list of "'real'" Bulgarian names in lieu of their original "Islamo-Arabic" names.
-Initially, only Turks living or born in the Rhodopes region in the country'southeast were required to change their names, but the requirement was ordered expanded to "all districts where there is such [a Turkish] population" in December of 1984, which was carried out a month later in January of 1985.
+Turks were made to choose from a pre-approved list of "'real'" Bulgarian names in lieu of their original "Islamo-Arabic" names.
+Initially, only Turks living or born in the Rhodopes region in the country's southeast were required to change their names, but the requirement was ordered expanded to "all districts where there is such [a Turkish] population" in December 1984, which was carried out a month later in January 1985.
 By March 1985 the Bulgarian Government announced that "Bulgarisation" had been completed, and the Bulgarian Turks were provided with several newly issued documents for identification.

 The creation of an ideologically coherent list of approved "Bulgarian" names proved to be a challenge for the authorities.
 While many had been made to change their names previously, the regime sought to develop a comprehensive "'Classifier of Bulgarian Names'" only in 1984.
 In the face of difficulties regarding the acceptability of foreign names (given names and surnames of Turkish, Arabic, Armenian, or some other non-Bulgarian origin) and the association between both foreign and "Bulgarian" and religion, the decision was eventually made to draft a list of 5,000 purely "Bulgarian" names, including those with a relationship to the Orthodox Christian calendar.
 Acceptable "Bulgarian" names were not just those of Slavic or Christian origin however, non-Islamic foreign names were also sometimes deemed acceptable.
-While this list was non completed prior to the start of the "Revival Process", some name indexes were available by that time.
+While this list was not completed prior to the start of the "Revival Process", some name indexes were available by that time.